Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 “I believe he stirs this very moment,” Zephyr replied.
 “It is no longer a question of our will but that of the one who moves the zephyrs and stone alike, fierce Nature and her eternal servants among the worlds.”
 As Zephyr spoke, an earthquake began to shake the island, causing me to fall to my knees as the statue lowered his raised hand and opened his closed eyes.

-“Who comes before me after all this time?” the Sleeping King spoke in a powerful baritone.
+“Who comes before me after all this time?” said the Sleeping King in a powerful baritone.
 I pushed myself to my feet and stood trembling a little before him.

 “My name is Heidi and Zephyr brought me here,” I said.
 “I come from another world seeking the nature of this place and yourself.
 Welcome back, Great One.”

-The awakened statue continued to move slowly but deliberately.
+The awakened statue began to move slowly but deliberately.
 He took the sword from his lap and stuck it into the ground next to his throne.
-With a grinding sound of stone against stone, the Sleeping King stood from his chair where he had slumbered for so long and moved towards me and Zephyr.
+Then, with a grinding sound of stone against stone, the Sleeping King stood from his chair where he had slumbered for so long and moved towards me and Zephyr.

 “I am the foundation.
 I am the living rock of this realm, and I rule the Kingdom of Shambhala and all who seek its mysteries,” he said.
 “Come, Seeker and Companion, and see its wonders.”
 The Sleeping King turned his attention from me then strode forward into the thick forests of the island, breaking the ground with his feet as he moved, and pushing aside overgrown trees and vines with his massive hands.